UPDATES: Re Julian Assange in Belmarsh (to 14 Feb 2021)

 This file began because many people mentioned that they wanted to hear about Julian’s wellbeing, especially related to his health, and the problems his incarceration conditions are causing him in preparing his defence in the forthcoming US extradition case.

 Since it began, this file has grown like Topsy.
-It now contains a daily log of a wide range of articles, videos , tweets, etc that are related to the Assange Case.
+It now contains a daily log ( in chronological order) of a wide range of articles, videos , tweets, etc that are related to the Assange Case.

 << NAVIGATION: Use the ‘Outline’ facility (to the left) if you know the approximate date